lydell/cli-flags-parser/README.md

 - Minimal.
 No dependencies.
 Tiny API.
 - Flexible.
 Complete control to you.
+- Strict.
+Report great errors.
 - Type safe.
+Great TypeScript experience.
 - Functional.
+Pure functions.

 cli-options-parser does not: